 Drafting Education and Training Program Information

 Graduates of a 2-year program in drafting are typically awarded an Associate of Applied Science (A.A.S.) degree.
-Program coursework includes blueprint reading, sketching, computer-aided drafting, mathematics and geometry.
 In some cases, graduates from a 2-year degree program go on to pursue a 4-year degree in drafting or engineering.
+Some courses might include:

 Many schools with a 4-year program in drafting offer a Bachelor of Science (B.S.) degree in computer-aided drafting and design.
-Topics covered in the curriculum include statistics, architecture, engineering and technical design.
-Some student might elect to pursue a bachelor's degree in mechanical or civil engineering.
-These programs offer several courses in computer-aided manufacturing and product design and drafting.
+Some students might elect to pursue a bachelor's degree in mechanical or civil engineering.
+These programs offer several courses in computer-aided manufacturing and product design and drafting and may include:

 The American Design Drafting Association (ADDA) provides a voluntary certification in drafting (www.adda.org).
 Candidates must pass an examination to obtain this credential.
 No job experience or education requirements are needed to achieve a drafting certification from the ADDA.
 Re-certification requirements must be completed every five years.

 The ADDA also hosts an annual 4-day educational conference as part of its continuing education program.
 Attendees participate in sessions and seminars focusing on advancements in software and techniques used in drafting.
 Some colleges and universities offer seminars in technical drawing and architecture as part of their continuing education programs.

 Those who wish to pursue drafting as a career can choose to complete either an associate's degree or a bachelor's degree.
 While the job outlook for drafters is slower than average, median salaries in the field typically fall between $50,000 and $60,000.